 During instantiation, a personalization string should be used to derive the seed (see Section 8.6.1).
 The intent of a personalization string is to differentiate this DRBG instantiation from all other instantiations that might ever be created.
 The personalization string should be set to some bitstring that is as unique as possible, and may include secret information.
 Secret information should not be used in the personalization string if it requires a level of protection that is greater than the intended security strength of the DRBG instantiation.
 Good choices for the personalization string contents include:

 - Device serial numbers,

 - Public keys,

 - User identification,

-- Private keys,

-- PINs and passwords,

-- Secret per-module or per-device values,
+- Secret per-module or per-device values.

+- Timestamps,

 - Network addresses,

 - Special secret key values for this specific DRBG instantiation,

 - Application identifiers,

 - Protocol version identifiers,

-- Random numbers, and
+- Random numbers.

+- Nonces,

-- Nonces.
+- Seedfiles.